 Learn more about Industrias Peñoles

-Subject to final decision of the Board of Directors, and according to the powers, if granted, by the corresponding Shareholders' Meetings, Peñoles usually pays out up to 50% of the consolidated net income of the previous year as dividend distribution.
+Subject to the final decision of the Board of Directors, and according to the powers, if granted, by the corresponding Shareholders' Meetings, Peñoles usually pays out up to 50% of the consolidated net income of the previous year as dividend distribution.

 As of December 31st, 2020 metal contents in proven and probable reserves, including those attributable to Fresnillo plc, and their change with respect to previous year were as follows: